Stafford Beer the Hippy?

 Is Dennett an Illusionist?

-No, he does not say that “Consciousness is an Illusion”.
-End of.
+He does not say that “Consciousness is an Illusion”.

 Happened again today with John Horgan, who made such a reference in reposting today his 2015 profile of David Chalmers, in response to the Chalmers-Koch bet news from the other day, that neuro-science would not find a “solution” to consciousness by this year.
 I already made an ironic reference in a note at the end of my last “Free Energy Principle Explains Consciousness” post.